Dimal (rapper)

-Gulyayev Dmitry Igorevich (born January 22, 1986), better known by his stage name Dimal /dɪmʌl/ (Russian: Димал), is a half-Russian, half-Ukrainian rapper, songwriter and entertainer based in Malta.
+Gulyayev Dmitry Igorevich (born 22 January 1986), better known by his stage name Dimal /dɪmʌl/ (Russian: Димал), is a half-Russian, half-Ukrainian rapper, singer and songwriter based in Malta.
 He is also the founder and (CEO) of Russian Muziq Mafia Records in Ukraine.

 Early life

 Dimal was born and raised in Sevastopol, Ukraine in the USSR in the eastern part of the Crimean Peninsula, where half of the population are Russians.
 He was born in a mixed family, with a Russian mother, Svitlana Agius, and Ukrainian father, Igor Gulyayev.
 His father left the family when he was just five years old.

 Dimal had a passion for arts such as graffiti, singing, break dancing and martial arts such as boxing and taekwondo.
 At the age of six he attended music school, where he studied the violin.
 He began rapping at age of 15 and was a part of the rap group Zapadnya (Russian: Западня; lit.
 "Trap") and was also a member of the Key Clan, or just Keys.
 He left the Tavrida National V.I.
 Vernadsky University at his third grade, where he studied economics.
 At the age of 19 he moved to Malta.